brunels-network/network/README.md

 ## Updating images

 The images of people/business and sources seen in the biography and source overlays are read in from two files, `entityImageFilenames.json` and `sourceImageFilenames.json`.
-To add new images place the image files in the `src/images` directory and modify the matching record in the corresponding JSON file.
+To update the images used place the new image files in the `src/images` directory and modify the matching `filename` record in the corresponding JSON file.